 Mass & Tumor Removal for Dogs & Cats in St. George, UT

-Finding a new lump or bump on your dog or cat is unsettling — and it is one of the most common reasons pet owners come to see us.
+Finding a new lump or bump on your dog or cat is unsettling — and it is one of the most common reasons pet owners visit a veterinarian.
 The good news is that many masses are benign.
 The important thing is never to guess.
-At Agave Animal Hospital in St. George, our veterinarians, Dr. Madison Tripp and Dr. Nicole Sorensen, evaluate masses thoroughly and, when removal is the right choice, handle the procedure with care from start to finish.
+At Agave Animal Hospital in St. George, our veterinarians evaluate masses thoroughly and, when removal is the right choice, handle the procedure with care from start to finish.

 Getting answers about a lump

 You cannot reliably tell whether a mass is harmless or harmful just by looking at or feeling it.
+Soft, slow-growing lumps can occasionally be serious, and firm, ugly-looking ones sometimes turn out to be nothing at all.
 That is why evaluation comes first.
 Depending on what we find, we may recommend a fine-needle aspirate or biopsy to understand what we are dealing with before making a plan together.

 What our mass and tumor care may include: